MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git
     ```

-    If you have already cloned this GitHub repo in a prior module, it will still be available to you and you may receive the following error message:
+    If you have already cloned this GitHub repo in a prior module, it will still be available to you, and you may receive the following error message:

     ```bash
     fatal: destination path 'mslearn-postgresql' already exists and is not an empty directory.